LibreOffice/core/bridges/README.md

+# UNO Bridges

-Bridges from various C++ ABIs, Java JNI, MS .Net to UNO and back.
+Bridges from various C++ ABIs, Java JNI, MS .NET to UNO and back.
+A bridge for .NET is in `cli_ure`.

 Also implementation of the UNO Remote Protocol.
-And in ooo-build a bridge from Mono to UNO and back.